 What would happen to your family without you?
-Their financial security is one of the first things you need to consider.
+Their financial security is one of the first things you need to consider, and income replacement is one of the top reasons why people buy life insurance.
 “Life insurance is a very effective purchase to care for your loved ones or create an estate.”

 How much is enough can be a tough but crucial question to answer.
 The industry benchmark is 10 times your annual income, but that can vary depending on your personal circumstances.
 “How would your family make ends meet if your paychecks stopped coming in?
 Imagine what amount of money would be needed to replace your income each year for the next 20 to 30 years.”